Rayen-cherni/BazArt-Project/README.md

 2. Product Detail Page
 3. Filters by Category, options, size etc..
 4. Sort(New arrival, Price)
-5. Advanced searching and autocomplete with Elasticsearch
-6. Add/update to cart
+5. Add/update to cart
-7. Notifications for order update notification, payment failure
+6. Notifications for order update notification.

 ## Testing the Application
 Want to Test?
 Great!